Gerry played nearly 150 games for Leicester City following his debut against Manchester United at Old Trafford in August 1998.

 Gerry was in the League Cup-winning side against Tranmere Rovers at Wembley that season.

-Taggart scored the equaliser against Red Star Belgrade at Filbert Street.
+Gerry Taggart scored one of his 13 Foxes goals against Red Star Belgrade in the UEFA Cup at Filbert Street.

 “Matty [Elliott] scored two that day," Gerry said.
 "He was magnificent.
 He played several games up front that season and scored some important goals.
 The semi-final tie against Aston Villa was a massive game.
 Matty was up front and scored with a header.
 Maybe he should have got that season’s Player of the Year Award, and I would have agreed, but I got the nod instead and won the award."